 [In Japanese, the "seventh" hour, their seven o’clock (old style) corresponding to our 4 a.m.
 The poet has risen repeatedly to gaze at the beauteous moon, but still the dawn comes not.]

 The English Translations and Text: B.H.
 Chamberlain

 Recording by: Ekzemplaro & Rob Board

 This article was posted on Saturday, February 14th, 2015 at 9:21 pm and is filed under Basho, Countries & Cultures, Haiku, Japan, Japanese, Japanese Poems, Languages, MP3's, MP3's of Poems, Poetry, Poets, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Basho’s Haiku about the Moon with Recordings”